msveshnikov/music-hero-autocode/README.md

 # TODO

--   Fix play button everywhere
+-   Fix play button produce no sound
--   Fix endless loop of play
--   Fix midi export
+-   Fix midi export hungs
--   Make mobile friendly
+-   Make notes common between all parts of app (if I generate in Melody I should see in Notation Editor, etc)